For more information, please contact Elizabeth Cwik.

 Applications should be emailed to firstname.lastname@example.org.

-Nonprofit Recovery Grants would support the long-term recovery needs from the derecho storm.
+- Nonprofit Recovery Grants could become available based on available funding.
+The grants would support the long-term recovery needs from the derecho storm.
 Funding would include grants to support nonprofit funding gaps crucial to mission fulfillment.
 Funding guidelines and priorities will be identified following further understanding of nonprofit damage and funding gaps.

 For more information about the Disaster Recovery Fund, click here.